JPBiddle/Joel-Biddle/README.md

 - W3schools
   - I used W3schools to learn how to create a back to top button using only HTML and CSS.
 [Link](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp)
   - I also used W3Schools to help with deploying Bootstrap and Lightboxes.
+- GitHub
+  - Here I was guided on how to implement lightboxes.
+[Link](https://trvswgnr.github.io/bs5-lightbox/#:~:text=Lightbox%20for%20Bootstrap%205%20will,lightbox%22%20to%20your%20anchor%20tags.&text=import%20Lightbox%20from%20'bs5%2Dlightbox,%2Dlightbox%2Dtoggle')
+- Google map
+  - I was able to source the code for a google map here.[Link](https://www.embed-map.com/
+  - )

 ## Acknowledgements